mathiasrw/cmdmix/README.md

 #### Order of keys

 The number of the key indicates the order of the keys—not the placement of the parameter.
+The first argument is assigned to the lowest-numbered placeholder present, the second argument to the second lowest-numbered placeholder, and so forth.
 This means that we have the following apparently quirky but purposefully intended usage:

 ```sh
 $ cmdmix 'echo %1 %2' a b